 Use mainline to easily upgrade your kernel

-After blaming and then apologizing to Blueman, I found a hint on the Arch Linux forum.
+When I installed Xubuntu 22.04, I was shocked to see that Bluetooth wasn’t working.
+I’ve got a pretty standard and well-supported Bluetooth chipset, Intel Wireless-AC 3168 Bluetooth, so this threw me for a loop.
+After blaming and apologizing to Blueman, I found a hint on the Arch Linux forum.
 The kernel version on 22.04, 5.15.0.18.18, is currently broken with several Intel Bluetooth chipsets.
-There were reports in that same thread that the issue was resolved in 5.15.4, so I set out to upgrade my kernel… something I haven’t had to do in a really long time.
+Reports in that same thread said the issue was resolved in 5.15.4, so I set out to upgrade my kernel… something I haven’t had to do in a really long time.
+It was surprisingly easy.
+Here’s a guide to upgrade your kernel.

 Upgrading my kernel